 13. Avoid alcohol.

 Alcohol is dehydrating.
-One beer or one glass of wine during this time won’t kill you but it won’t help you!
+One glass of wine during this time won’t kill you but it won’t help you!
 However, absolutely NO hard liquor.
-Hard liquor (rum, tequila, vodka, gin, whiskey) is extremely drying.
-It is best to completely stay away from alcohol of any kind 2-3 days prior to performing.
+Hard liquor (rum, tequila, vodka, gin, whiskey) is extremely drying and your vocal cords won’t be able to perform well.
+You’ll have trouble hitting high notes, have issues with your break, and your voice will cut out on you.
+For best results stay away from alcohol 2 days prior to performing.

 14. No smoking.